 Delhi polls: EC announces final turnout figure as 62.59 pc, says ensuring accuracy after AAP questions delay

-He said there were more than 13,700 polling stations in the national capital and they had to add data from each station and ensure that every vote is accounted for.
-"It is not matter of late or early as soon as the voting percent was finalized, it was shared with the public," he said.
+"We wanted to come out with accurate figure rather than speculating.
+This is not uncommon and we are not late," he said.
+While the female voter turnout was 62.55 per cent, male voter turnout was 62.62 per cent.

-The highest voting of 71.6 percent was reported from Ballimaran constituency, while the lowest turnout was in Delhi cantonment at 45.4 percent, Singh said.
-Okhla constituency recorded 58.84 percent voting.
-Shaheen Bagh and Jamia Nagar, where protests against the amended Citizenship Act are on, fall in Okhla assembly constituency.
+The highest voting of 71.6 per cent was reported from Ballimaran constituency, while the lowest turnout was in Delhi cantonment at 45.4 per cent, Singh said.
+Okhla assembly constituency recorded 58.84 per cent voting.
+Shaheen Bagh and Jamia Nagar, where protests against the amended Citizenship Act are on, fall under this constituency.

 The Aam Aadmi Party said the delay in announcing of final polling figures was suspicious and asked if the poll panel was waiting for BJP office's nod.
 "BJP leaders are giving the voter turnout figures and on the other hand the Election Commission has not been able to give the final voting percentage 24 hours after polling got over," Kejriwal's deputy and Aam Aadmi Party (AAP) leader Manish Sisodia asked